gesellix/pipeline-with-gradle-and-docker/README.md

 Please use the comment feature on our articles for questions and feedback or contact us at Twitter [@gesellix](https://twitter.com/gesellix).
 Thanks!

 ... would you like to improve projects like this one?
 Well, you can use the GitHub issue tracker or create a pull request.
-If you'd like to improve more than our build scripts: [we're hiring](http://www.hypoport.de/stellenangebote.html) :)
+Thanks!